SAP/abap-to-json/docs/advanced.md

 ```

 # Custom formatting of values for serialization of ABAP into JSON
 In some cases, you need to have custom formatting for your ABAP data, when serializing it into JSON.
-Or another use case, you have some custom, DDIC defined data types, that are not automatically recognized by standard code, and therefore no appropriate formatting is applied (for example custom boolean or timestamp type).
+Or another use case, you have some custom, DDIC-defined data types, that are not automatically recognized by standard code, and therefore no appropriate formatting is applied (for example custom boolean or timestamp type).

 In this case, you have the following options:
 1. Extend the class and overwrite the method DUMP_TYPE.
-See an example in section "/UI2/CL_JSON extension".
+See an example in the section regarding the [class extension](class-extension.md).
 2. Add conversion exits for your custom type and apply formatting as part of the conversion exit.
 3. Create an alternative structure, with your custom types replaced by supported types, only for serialization, and do the move of data before the serialization.